Coderx7/caffe-builder/README.md

     cmd> build_v120_x64.cmd

-Alternatively you can execute one command after the other
+Alternatively you can execute one command after the other:

     :: Create a build directory
     cmd> mkdir build && cd build
     :: Setup the VS compiler